ImMyst/React-TodoList/README.md

 ### About me

 I'm a french **web developer student**, specialized in **front end**.
 So i'm trying to learn front end things such as React, there is also a *ToDo List* made with **VueJS** and **Laravel** just **[here](https://github.com/ImMyst/Kata-laravel-vuejs-todolist)**.<br>
-I'm just *learning* si be indulgent :wink:.
+I'm just *learning* so be indulgent :wink:.
+If you have any suggestions or recommandations, feel free :+1:.

 Made with :heart: by :
-> ImMyst / Titouan .G
+> ImMyst / Titouan .G :metal: